 Here is an example of a responsive ad converting at 32.52% with 40 leads:

 Google Ads video explaining responsive search ads more:

 If you’re running Google Ads, you should be using Ad Extensions for two reasons:

 - They give users additional information and another reason to interact with your ad.

-These extensions fall within one of these five categories for real estate investor campaigns.
+These extensions fall within one of these six categories for real estate investor campaigns.

 - Call (Phone number)

 - Sitelinks (Clickable links that can drive traffic to different pages on your site, such as your “About” page, “Testimonials” page, and “How We Buy Houses” page)

 - Structured Snippets (Real estate investors don’t get many options with this one, but can use the “Types” option and list out what types of houses you buy)

 - Image extensions allow advertisers to upload relevant visuals to complement their existing text ads.
 Image extensions can help drive performance, with compelling visuals of past deals or cash offers that enhance the message of their text ads.